Carolyn Ainslie, vice president for finance and treasurer

 - The purchase is necessary to complete the research.

 - The PI is expecting the project to be extended.
-If an extension is possible, the department must specify in writing a fund 20 P/G that would be used for the cost in the event the funding does not materialize.
-The department manager and chair must approve this “willingness to assume the financial risk”.
+The department must have adequate funding in a non-sponsored chart string to be used to cover the cost of the capital expenditure in the event the sponsored funding does not materialize.

-- Aggregated items - The accounting convention called “initial complement of equipment” allows the capitalization of a large number of smaller items of tangible personal property which would have a useful life of more than one year.
-This might be applied when a portion of a building is being refurbished and some of the new furnishing items cost less than $5,000 each, but more than $5,000 in the aggregate.
-Do not capitalize the following:
+The accounting convention called “initial complement of equipment” allows the capitalization of a large number of smaller items of tangible personal property which would have a useful life of more than one year.
+This might be applied when a portion of a building is being refurbished and some of the new furnishings cost less than $5,000 each, but more than $5,000 in the aggregate.
+Consult with the Office of the Controller to determine the appropriate treatment of these items.

 LOST, STOLEN, OR DAMAGED PROPERTY AND EQUIPMENT